 Web accessibility compliance is based on guidelines, laws, and standards with which websites must comply to improve their digital accessibility.
 Let’s check out some legal web accessibility guidelines and rules to ensure that we know what they entail and how to be compliant.

-The Americans with Disabilities Act (also known as the ADA) is a comprehensive civil rights law enacted to protect people with disabilities from online discrimination by not giving access.
+The Americans with Disabilities Act (ADA) is a comprehensive civil rights law.
+Set to protect our fellow citizens with disabilities from online discrimination by not giving access.
 The Law has a broad scope as it applies to national and local administrations, public and private spaces, Ework, building codes, transport, and telecommunication.

 The ADA compliance guidelines:

 The ADA lacks adequate information and specific guidelines on what websites or applications should follow to be compliant.
 There are no standards to base your website compliance on digital accessibility in a situation like this.
-But this doesn’t mean you won’t be open to lawsuits if you’re found guilty.
+But this doesn’t mean you won’t be open to lawsuits if a court finds you guilty.
 To solve this issue, ADA mandates Web creators and managers to develop barrier-free websites by following the WCAG 2.1 guidelines.

-Who to comply: Every federal agency based in the US, including branches outside the country.
+Who to comply: Every federal agency within the US, including branches outside the country.

-Penalty: All websites that go against the ADA discrimination rules could be charged and suffer a brand backlash.
+Penalty: All websites that go against the ADA discrimination rules are open to scrutiny and suffer a brand backlash.

 WCAG (Web Content Accessibility Guidelines) are web accessibility guidelines for online content.
 That is, they are rules that explain how to make web content accessible to everyone.
 The W3C developed them – World Wide Web consortium, through the WAI (Web Accessibility Initiative), in collaboration with people and organizations worldwide.
 WCAG 2.0 Level A became the standard for Indian government websites in February 2009.

-The first version of the WCAG guidelines was published in 1999 and contained 14 basic guidelines for accessibility for different content types.
-Each policy contained a series of checkpoints that could be used to check the accessibility of the web pages.
-In turn, these points were associated with three levels of severity according to the weight of the barrier described in this point.
+In 1999 the first version of the WCAG came out.
+It contained 14 basic guidelines for different content types of accessibility.
+Each policy contains a series of checkpoints used to check the accessibility of the web pages.
+In turn, these points associate with three levels of severity according to the weight of the barrier described in this point.